xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Silo spending and graphic updating
   - [ ] While I'm there: what are the difficulties in getting tiles to swap to, say, a snow version of themselves?
 Just graphically.

+- [ ] Timer.every.max is always +1 by implementation; I'm too busy to solve this rn.
+  - [ ] FlareIgniteEvent will need to be updated to reflect .every() changes.

 - [ ] TrackCar doesn't respect sight map yet.

 Collect assets for: